Kat632/P2-Play-Your-Cards-Right/README.md

 *   [TinyPNG](https://tinypng.com/) - Used for all images to cut back the size of .png files.

+*	[TinyURL](https://tinyurl.com/app/) - Used to shorten a few URLs in this readme document.

 ** **

 [Return to Table of Contents](#table-of-contents)